From duality to determinants for q-TASEP and ASEP: Semidiscrete directed polymers

-Proposition \ref{prop:qlimitthm} implies that as $q\to 1$, under proper scaling $q$-TASEP converges to the solution of the semi-discrete SHE.
-From this weak convergence result it follows that the $e_q$-Laplace transform of particle location for $q$-TASEP converges to the Laplace transform of the limiting SHE.
+Proposition~\ref{propqlimitthm} implies that as $q\to1$, under proper scaling \mbox{$q$-}TASEP converges to the solution of the semidiscrete SHE.
+From this weak convergence result, it follows that the $e_q$-Laplace transform of particle location for \mbox{$q$-}TASEP converges to the Laplace transform of the limiting SHE.
 This Laplace transform completely characterizes the one-point distribution of the solution $z(\tau,n)$.
-The $q$-TASEP Mellin-Barnes type Fredholm determinant formula has a nice scaling limit and thus yields (we will state it for a zero drift vector):
+The \mbox{$q$-}TASEP Mellin--Barnes-type Fredholm determinant formula has a nice scaling limit, and thus yields (we will state it for a zero drift vector) the following.

-\begin{theorem} For $\tau\in \Rplus$, and $n\geq 1$, the solution of the SHE with delta initial data and drift vector $\tilde a=(0,\ldots, 0)$ is characterized by (for $\Real u \geq 0$):
+\begin{theorem} For $\tau\in\mathbb{R}_{+}$, and $n\geq1$, the solution of the SHE with delta initial data and drift vector $\tilde a=(0,\ldots, 0)$ is characterized by (for $\operatorname{Re}u \geq0$):

-where $\det(I+ K_{u})$ is the Fredholm determinant of $ K_{u}: L^2(C_{0})\to L^2(C_{0}) $ for $C_{0}$ a positively oriented contour containing zero and such that for all $v,v'\in C_{0}$, we have $|v-v'|<1/2$.
+where $\det(I+ K_{u})$ is the Fredholm determinant of $ K_{u}\dvtx L^2(C_{0})\to L^2(C_{0}) $ for $C_{0}$ a positively oriented contour containing zero and such that for all $v,v'\in C_{0}$, we have $|v-v'|<1/2$.
 The operator $K_u$ is defined in terms of its integral kernel